ilanschnell/bitarray/README.md

 `decode(code, /)` -> list

-Given a prefix code (a dict mapping symbols to bitarrays), decode the content of the bitarray and return it as a list of symbols.
+Given a prefix code (as a dict mapping symbols to bitarrays, or a decodetree object), decode the content of the bitarray and return it as a list of symbols.

 `encode(code, iterable, /)`